progdidi/organik/README.md

-# React manypage website for shop of organik projects
+# Organik - React project for shop of organik projects